ocsen-hoc-code/dolambinhminh/Problem6/README.md

 ### Get Top API (`/api/top`)

-- **Description**: Retrieves the top 10 users with the highest scores from the system.
+- **Description**: Retrieves the top 10 users with the highest scores from the database.
+If the top_scores key does not exist in Redis, it will be created and populated with the top user list.
+If the top_scores key already exists in Redis, the data will be retrieved from there and returned to the user.
 - **Request**:
   - `GET /api/top`
 - **Response**: